MdMostafizurRahaman/stack_over_flow/README.md

 ### Cloud Deployment (Example)
 1. Push images to GitHub Container Registry (ghcr.io) via CI/CD
+   - Images: `ghcr.io/mdmostafizurrahaman/stack-over-flow-user-service:latest` etc.
-2. Use `deploy.sh` script on your server (update with your repo name)
+2. Use `deploy.sh` script on your server
 3. Or deploy to cloud platforms with Docker support

 ### Live Demo for Hackathon